gfiehler/rabbithub_management/README.md

 Including
 1. Viewing tables of
-  ..*Subscriptions
+  * Subscriptions
-  ..*Consumers
+  * Consumers
-  ..*HTTP Post Error Summary
+  * HTTP Post Error Summary
-  ..*Environment Variable Settings
+  * Environment Variable Settings
-  ..*Download Subscribers in JSON file
+  * Download Subscribers in JSON file
-  ..*Upload Subscribers from a JSON file
+  * Upload Subscribers from a JSON file
 2. Actions
-  ..*Create a new Subscription
+  * Create a new Subscription
-  ..*Delete a Subscription
+  * Delete a Subscription
-  ..*Re-Subscribe a Subscription
+  * Re-Subscribe a Subscription

 # Building